 When you're famous you never know what's around the corner.
 Drug and alcohol problems have ruined many a career.
 Falling out with a manager, work colleagues, or band-mates.
 An injury could ruin your acting, singing or sports career.
 You could lose your voice, your marbles.
 Get fed up with the paparazzi attention or tire from the whole business completely.
 These are some of the reasons why fame does not last or pay for everyone.

-Slander is thee worst thing to happen to anyone famous, especially when you're dead - not being able to deny such slanderous lies made about you is not very nice, especially for loved-ones and family left behind.
+Slander is thee worst thing to happen to anyone famous, especially when they're dead.
+Not being able to deny such slanderous lies made about you is not very nice, especially for loved-ones and family left behind.

 You could easily become a recluse like many notoriously famous people.
-Hidden away from attention for many reasons including plastic surgery problems - severe over, or underweight issues due to the stress of work - falling out with family and friends because of money, and drug and alcohol problems are just a few reasons for a celebrities seclusion.
+Hidden away from attention for many reasons including plastic surgery problems, severe over or underweight issues due to the stress of work.
+Falling out with family and friends because of money, drug and alcohol problems.
+These are just a few reasons for a celebrities seclusion.

 Think about what you really want to do because you can still be very rich and successful without the fame.
 Good luck.